 A disease common to chickens, blackhead, can affect turkey flocks even while it causes no symptoms in chickens.
 For this reason, it's generally recommended that you don't start baby chicks and turkey poults together and that you house-grown turkeys and chickens separately.
 When you create your turkey house, place it somewhere that chickens have not been before.
 There are also some drugs you can purchase to feed turkeys to prevent blackhead if you cannot keep them separate from chickens.

-Coccidiosis is a disease that can cause diarrhea and lack of "thrift" or good growth in poults.
+Coccidiosis is a disease that can cause diarrhea and a lack of "thrift," or good growth, in poults.
 Medicated feed contains drugs that help treat or prevent coccidiosis.
 Keeping litter dry is also important, as this organism spreads and grows in the wet, dirty litter.
 Also getting poults out onto pasture by eight weeks of age, and moving roosts to fresh ground frequently, will help prevent coccidiosis.
 Some hatcheries will vaccinate against coccidiosis for a small fee per chick.
 In this case, you should not feed medicated feed, as it will inactivate the vaccine.

 This is a respiratory disease that affects the turkeys' air sacs.
 You can't really treat airsacculitis.
 The main prevention is to make sure to purchase poults from a hatchery that tests for the disease in their breeding toms and hens.
 The disease is transmitted in the egg, so the poults get it before they are even born.

 While not really a disease, cannibalism can be a problem in the turkey flock.
 Giving them enough space (a 75- by 75-foot space is needed for every 20 turkeys or so, once they're on the range) can help this problem.
 Also, make sure they always have fresh feed and water.
 Ensure that they have enough ventilation if they're in an indoor turkey house because overheating can cause cannibalism as well.

 Who wouldn't love a really fresh, delicious free-range turkey?
 You'll find that just about every wild critter—and some domesticated ones, too—are on the hunt for your pastured turkey flock.
 It can be stressful to keep them safe!